What is the 50/30/20 Budget Rule?

 The 50/30/20 budget rule is a fast way to see how much you can afford to spend and save each month.

 Simply divide your monthly post-tax income into three categories:

 - 50% to NEEDS: rent/mortgage, groceries, bills, transportation.

-- 30% goes to WANTS: entertainment, eating out, certain subscriptions, fun stuff!
+- 30% to WANTS: entertainment, certain subscriptions, fun stuff!

-- 20% goes to FREEDOM: eliminating debts and saving for emergencies and then retirement.
+- 20% to FREEDOM: eliminating debt and building savings

 - $25,000/year or $2083/month for needs

 - $10,000/year or $833 to pay off debt or save for retirement and emergencies.

 “Budgeting forces us to face the reality of how we spend.
 It allows us the opportunity to see the gap between what we say is important to us and how we spend our money.”– Carl Richards